-Recently, we chatted with two quickly growing DTC brands about their customer retention stories, and how they are building close relationships with their customers.
-Who Gives a Crap, a cheeky and charitable toilet paper merchant from Melbourne, and Intelligent Blends, a sustainable single-serving coffee and beverage distributor from San Diego, are at different stages of increasing customer retention and lifetime value, but both understand the importance of long-term customer relationships and are using Daasity to help.
+Recently, we chatted with two quickly growing DTC brands about their customer retention stories and how they are building close relationships with their customers.
+Who Gives a Crap, a cheeky and charitable toilet paper merchant from Melbourne, and Intelligent Blends, a sustainable single-serving coffee and beverage distributor from San Diego, are at different stages of increasing customer retention and lifetime value.
+Still, both understand the importance of long-term customer relationships and use Daasity to help.

 Stellar segmentation, metrics that matter, exclusive toilet paper (and why you should give a sheet)

-Jehan Ratnatunga, co-founder of Who Gives a Crap, emphasizes how much their organization values customer retention: “Retention is absolutely critical for our business,” he says.
-“We have put a lot of effort into making sure the customer experience is a great one and keeps people wanting to come back for more.”
+Jehan Ratnatunga, the co-founder of Who Gives a Crap, emphasizes how much their organization values customer retention: “Retention is absolutely critical for our business,” he says.
+“We have put a lot of effort into ensuring the customer experience is great and keeps people wanting to come back for more.”

-Investing in customer retention yields higher profits for a business, and for Who Gives a Crap, profits are critical, as the organization donates “50% of profits to help build toilets” where they are needed most in the world.
+They are investing in customer retention yields higher profits for a business.
+For Who Gives a Crap, profits are critical, as the organization donates “50% of profits to help build toilets” where they are needed most globally.

 Here are some uncrappy tips Jehan has to maximize customer retention.

 Tip #1: Sort your cohorts